bss1251/Windows3DemoCalc/README.md

 The base Windows APIs used in this code are still very similar today, and this project would probrably compile under Windows 10 with minimal (if any) changes.

-## Building for Windows 3 using Microsoft C 6
+## Building for Windows 3 using Microsoft C 6 and Windows 3 SDK

 * Copy all files into the same directory
 * Compile the resource file `rc -r calc.rc`